Productize Technologies: Scaling a Business With Software

 Determine if existing software can work for you

-Here are just a few examples of what’s already out there:
+Here are just a few examples of software that is available:

-Service Provider Pro creates dashboards that streamline the workflow process and communication between customers and the team.
-That means you don’t need to pay a developer to design one from scratch and you can get started today.
+Service Provider Pro creates client portals that streamline the workflow process and communication between customers and the team.
+That means you don’t need to pay a developer to design one from scratch, and you can get started right away.

 Asana is a project management software program that helps you easily manage a team throughout the product life cycle.
 It helps a project manager organize the workflow process and then allows the whole team to visualize what stage you’re in at a glance.
 Features include a shared calendar and the ability to create templates based on processes used for past projects.